yangzai/hde-challenge/README.md

 # hde-challenge

-Implementation without `for` keyword, with TCO and over channels for parallelism and concurrency.
+Implementation without `for` keyword, with TCO and over goroutines and channels for parallelism and concurrency.